Black Lantern Corps: Prominent members

-In Blackest Night #2, multiple black power rings attempt to reanimate the body of the Dove (Don Hall), only to be prevented from disturbing his grave by an invisible barrier.
-As they collide with the barrier, the rings' typical command ("Rise") is interrupted; the rings instead respond: "Don Hall of Earth at peace."
-This is the first depiction of the black power rings failing to recruit a member for the Black Lantern Corps.
-In an interview with IGN, Johns provides an explanation behind the Dove's immunity to the black power rings: "You'll learn more about this as we go forward.
+In Blackest Night #2, multiple black power rings attempt to reanimate the body of Dove (Don Hall), only to be prevented from disturbing his grave by an invisible barrier.
+Hall is stated to be at peace in death and unable to be resurrected.
+In an interview with IGN, Johns provides an explanation behind Dove's immunity to the black power rings: "You'll learn more about this as we go forward.
 But really it speaks to the nature of Don Hall.
 He can't be desecrated by the likes of these things.
 He's untouchable in death and at total peace more than any other being in the universe."
-Reflecting on the limitations of the rings, Johns goes on to state that, even though magic is a "joke" to the black power rings (though the undead Giovanni "John" Zatara is capable of wielding black magic), Don is quite the opposite.
-Similarly, Blackest Night: Titans #1 shows Black Lantern Hank Hall unable to read Dawn Granger's emotions; her aura depicted as being white rather than a color from the emotional spectrum.

 In Blackest Night: Batman #1, the spirit of Deadman is unable to prevent a black power ring from reviving his remains.
 Deadman attempts to possess his own corpse, but is unable to control it.
-During the Blackest Night panel at San Diego Comic Con 2009, Geoff Johns was asked whether the revived corpses of the Black Lanterns were speaking for themselves or if they were being controlled by an outside force.
+During the Blackest Night panel at San Diego Comic-Con in 2009, Geoff Johns was asked whether the revived corpses of the Black Lanterns were speaking for themselves or if they were being controlled by an outside force.
 Johns declined to answer, implying that the question would be answered during the Blackest Night storyline.
 Similarly, while being overcome by a black power ring, the Spectre declares that he "will not be used."
-Prior to the Spectre's conversion, Black Hand makes note of the Shadowpact members Zatanna and Blue Devil being surrounded by an aura of life.
-Upon scanning the Phantom Stranger, Black Hand remarks that the Stranger is "neither living nor dead", and notes him as a person of interest to his Corps.
+Prior to the Spectre's conversion, Black Hand makes note of Shadowpact members Zatanna and Blue Devil being surrounded by an aura of life.
+Upon scanning the Phantom Stranger, Black Hand remarks that the Stranger is "neither living nor dead", and notes him as of interest to his Corps.